“What did you do in the war, daddy?”

-Sandbags were essential around the communications center and other important installations.
+Sandbags were essential.
 The communist forces knew the RAAF boys were there and often tried to put them out of commission.
-One of their favorite tricks was to bury half a dozen mortar tubes in the jungle near the base aimed at strategic areas.
+One of their favorite tricks was to site half a dozen mortar tubes in the jungle near the base aimed at strategic areas.
 It was easy for them to wander by any time with a few shells and drop them in.
 They could disappear long before anyone got there to investigate.

-The troops were called out on “Red Alert” whenever flights of communist helicopters approached the base, or when there were reports of attempted infiltration attacks by VC.
-The helicopter attacks were usually chased off by the US Air Force each time.
+The troops were called to action stations whenever flights of communist helicopters approached the base.
+They were usually chased off by the US Air Force.
 But in 1969 when the RAAF had already evacuated their base, a communist attacking force actually made it through the air defenses and flew over the area where the Aussies had been to attack the US base.
-At other times VC ground soldiers tried to attack the base.
-At least one team managed to cut through the perimeter wire before being intercepted by US guards.

-In 1967 the communists set up an artillery gun a few miles away in the jungle ready to start pounding the base.
+In 1967 the communists set up an artillery gun a few miles away in the jungle ready to start pounding the bases.
 They never got to fire it because the USAF spotted it while they were setting up and bombed it out of existence.
-These were not isolated incidents, but part of an ongoing campaign to put the allies out of action.
-Yet, several veterans who have taken their cases to the Administrative Appeals Tribunal (AAT) have had their claims rejected because the investigating company the DVA hired as ‘expert witnesses’ claimed that we never came under fire at any time, and nor were there ever any deaths!
-If this is so, why do so many vets from different parts of Australia continue to claim they were often called out on “red alerts” dressed in full battle gear and armed with a loaded rifle?
-And why do so many veterans describe various incidents, including “Vietcong terrorists were found getting through the fence to the airstrip while attempting to throw dynamite at phantom bombers” — AAT Riley, para 7
+These were not isolated incidents, but part of an ongoing campaign to put the allies out of action. — AAT Riley, para 7

 Damaged aircraft were a danger too.
 In 1967 during one veteran’s service at Ubon an F4C Phantom flamed out on takeoff and exploded at 3 a.m.
 A group of RAAF boys playing poker in their billet near the runway were knocked to the floor by the blast.
 Then the shrapnel started dropping on them.
 One piece about 2 feet square smashed through the roof of the base infirmary and buried itself in the wall just above the doctors head.
 If he had sat up suddenly he would have been decapitated.
 The piece of shrapnel was subsequently displayed above the bar for all to see.